JamesOQ/Tunning-Up-Music-Highway/README.md

 ## Future Work

-The following is a list of suggestions of important future work that came up over the duration of this project's creation.
+We conducted a [post-hoc analysis](https://github.com/JamesOQ/Tuning-Up-Music-Highway/blob/main/Code/HT_all.ipynb) to give suggestions of additional geospatial features prime for testing.
+The following is a list of suggestions of important future directions that came up over the duration of this project's creation.

 - While our modeling showed a strong correlation between the presence of guardrails and a reduction in injury rate, by no means did we demonstrate a causal relationship between these two features.
 It would be interesting to repeat and redesign this experiement with causal modeling in mind.
 - Perhaps the biggest bottleneck in our analysis pipeline was having to record geospatial features from Google Maps manually.
 It would be incredibly helpful to develop automated deep learning methods that could accurately record highway geospatial features from Google Street View.
 However, this would be a significant project in and of itself and mostly likely would not surpass human accuracy with current techniques.